taowen/vite-howto/packages/SSR/isomorphic-render/README.md

 }
 ```

-This page depends on its own css file, which will not bundled to the main css.
-When the page renders, the style `<link>` will be dynamically inserted to DOM.
-To fix the problem, we need to include the page own css into the SSR html output.
+This page depends on its own css file, which will not be bundled to the main css.
+When the page renders, the style `<link>` will be dynamically inserted to DOM causing FOUC problem.
+To fix it, we need to include the page own css into the SSR html output.

 ```ts
 server.get('/', async (req, resp) => {